monica-njoki1/monica-njoki1/README.md

 ---

 ### 💬 Fun Fact
-I’m building a future where robots can dance in the rain and AI never forgets.🤍🔥
+I’m building a future where robots can dance in the rain and AI never forgets.🤍